siemens/gencmpclient/README.md

 ```
 make deb
 ```
+which requries the `file` utility.

 Alternatively, [`Makefile_v1`](Makefile_v1) may be used like this:
 ```
 make -f Makefile_v1 deb
 ```
-In this case, the resulting packages are placed in the parent directory (`../`), and the following dependencies need to be installed:
+In this case, the resulting packages are placed in the parent directory (`../`), and requires the following Debian packages:
 * `debhelper` (needed for `dh`)
 * `devscripts` (needed for `debuild`)
 * `libssl-dev`